 Can a BSBDA be upgraded to a regular savings account?

-Yes, you can easily, simply request a form at the branch for the upgrade to a regular savings account with higher features and limits.
+Yes, you can easily and simply request a form at the branch for the upgrade to a regular savings account with higher features and limits.
 The bank may ask for a deposit amount, then withdraw after full KYC for the regular account.